Canva Is Fine Until It Isn't

 Batch processing caps out at 10 images.
 Competing tools like Photoroom handle 50 or more images in a single batch.
 For a catalog of 100+ products, this bottleneck alone adds hours of repetitive work.

 Background removal struggles with complex items.
 Hair, jewelry, transparent materials, and fine edges often produce a visible halo effect that requires manual cleanup.
 Simple products on white backgrounds work fine.
-Anything intricate needs extra attention.
+Anything finer needs extra attention.

 AI credits run dry quickly.
 Canva Pro includes 500 AI credits per month, but each generation, modification, or aspect ratio change consumes credits.
 Sellers processing a full catalog can exhaust their monthly allocation in the first few days.